 For this scenario, we did not edit the default request matching criteria or responses.

 - Click the Mock Services page, and create a new template.
-Name the template Successful Salesforce Login, and drag the two positive Transactions into the template:
+Name the template Successful Salesforce Login.
+Select the Transactions from the Catalog panel on the left, then click the right arrow icon to move them to the Transactions in the Template panel on the right.

 Both Transactions would be required for a successful login, because the Salesforce Login API requires both to pass through to the integrated application.